siridamineni/siri-damineni-capstone-project/workoutwise-server/readme.md

 Set up the .env file by following the instructions provided in the example.env file.

-Install the required dependencies:
+Install the required dependencies: npm install

-npm install

-Important: Set up the backend before running the frontend.
+Run migrations to set up the database schema: npm run migrate

+Insert seed data into the database: npm run seed

-Start the development server:
+Start the server:
 npm run dev
-The project should now be running locally on your browser.